 During the performance of our Products at the premises of our clients it may occur that the personal data of other people – not taking part in the Product and survey in question (“third party person”) – is unintentionally processed, e.g. during a mobile eye-tracking study.
 In such cases, it is the Data Collector’s responsibility to blur the faces and redact any other identifiable elements of the third-party persons in question, immediately after the recording has taken place – thus rendering the characteristics unidentifiable.
 Processing therefore relies on the legitimate interest as legal basis in accordance with art.
 6(1)(f) of the GDPR.
 It is the Data Controller’s responsibility to install a specific and visible sign during the performance of any such Products, whereas any third-party will be informed of the processing activities in question in accordance with art.
 14 of the GDPR.

 You are of course always welcome to contact us (see details in section 1) should you have any questions.

-When you purchase iMotions Learn through our website, your payment information is stored in our website host’s database (WooCommerce plugin hosted on WordPress).
+When you purchase a product through our website, your credit card payment information is processed and stored by our subprocessor Stripe Inc.

 We may use information about you for various purposes, including to: